 Please note that, in both the Ansible node and the VM Template, you might need to configure the network so that one node can reach the other.
 Instructions for this step have been omitted since it is a basic step and will vary depending on your environment.

-Retrieve the latest version of the playbooks using git.

-# git clone https://github.com/ophintor/ansible-docker-ucp.git

 Finalize the template

 Now that the VM Template has the public key of the Ansible node, you need to convert this VM to a VM Template.
 Perform the following steps in the VM Template to finalize its creation: